diversenok/NtUtilsLibrary/Readme.md

 ## Naming Convention

 Names of records, classes, and enumerations start with `T` and use CamelCase (example: `TTokenStatistics`).
 Pointers to records or other value-types start with `P` (example: `PTokenStatistics`).
 Names of interfaces start with `I` (example: `ISid`).
 Constants use ALL_CAPITALS.
-All definitions from the headers layer that have known official names (such as the types defined in Windows SDK) are marked with an `SDKName` attribute specifiying this name.
+All definitions from the headers layer that have known official names (such as the types defined in Windows SDK) are marked with an `SDKName` attribute specifying this name.

-Most functions use the following name convention: a preffix of the subsystem with _x_ at the end (Ntx, Ldrx, Lsax, Samx, Scmx, Wsx, Usrx, ...) + Action + Target/Object type/etc. Function names also use CamelCase.
+Most functions use the following name convention: a prefix of the subsystem with _x_ at the end (Ntx, Ldrx, Lsax, Samx, Scmx, Wsx, Usrx, ...) + Action + Target/Object type/etc. Function names also use CamelCase.

 ## OS Versions